hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 Dodge this will increase to a 4+ in the relevant area.
 For example, an Elf with Fey Quickness and Step Aside avoids melee attacks on a 4+ and missile attacks on a 6.
-Fury of Khaine: The Dark Elf is infused with an intense raging thirst for blood and is a whirlwind in hand-to-hand combat, moving from opponent to opponent.
-The Dark Elf may make a 4" follow up move if he takes all of his opponents Out Of Action.
-If he comes into contact with another enemy this starts a new combat.
-This new combat takes place in the following turn and the model counts as charging.
-May not follow up in the opponent’s turn.
 Infiltration: The Dark Elf with this skill is always placed on the battlefield after the opposing warband and can be placed anywhere on the table as long as it is out of sight of the opposing warband and more than 12" away from any enemy model.
 If both players have models which infiltrate, roll a D6 for each, and the lowest roll sets up first.
-Lethal Strike: This Dark Elf has come far in his training, and is a skilled practitioner of torture; the Hero knows exactly where to hit his foes to cause maximum damage.
-He can cause a Critical Hit on a to wound roll of 5-6, instead of only 6.
-If he needs a 6 to wound the target, he can still cause a Critical Hit on a to wound roll of 6.
-[Skill by Julian Hellstrom]
 Master of Poisons: The Dark Elf is proficient in concocting different poisons.
 If the Hero doesn’t search for rare items, he may make D3-1 doses of Dark Venom instead.
 There is a chance of